ashasaxena/CaseStudy2/CS2.md

 PD.renamed$Occupation <- d
 ```

+## Calulations and Logic: creating new columns with mean calculations and rounding digits

 ```r
 #2e.
 Each variable that starts with either DP, AIP, GP, or SWLS is an individual item on a scale.
 For example, DP 1 through DP 5 are five different questions on the Decision Procrastination Scale.
 I’ve reverse-scored them for you already, but you should create a new column for each of them with their mean.
 To clarify, you’ll need a DPMean column, an AIPMean column, a GPMean column, and a SWLSMean column.
 This represents the individual’s average decisional procrastination (DP), procrastination behavior (AIP), generalized procrastination (GP), and life satisfaction (SWLS).